Create an API Specification with the Visual API Editor

 The visual API editor is divided into three panels:

-The right panel displays the RAML Viewer and the OAS Viewer, both of which are read-only.
+This displays the RAML Viewer and the OAS Viewer, both of which are read-only.
 Click the tabs at the bottom of the panel to switch between them.
-These viewers display the current draft of the specification in either RAML or OAS.
+These viewers display the current draft of the specification in either RAML 1.0 or OAS 3.0.
 As you enter values in the forms that appear in the middle panel, the draft is updated with the values.

 This panel also lets you run the mocking service to test endpoints that you have set up.

-On the Projects page in Design Center, click Create and then click Create API Specification.
+On the Projects page in Design Center, click Create new.

-Select the option Visual editor to use the visual API editor.
+Select the option Guide me through it to use the visual API editor.

 If you are satisfied with your API specification, you can publish it to Exchange in RAML 1.0.
 See Publish an API Specification.